Growing Intercultural Leaders

 Eligibility

 GIL scholars are faculty and staff who are relatively new to thinking about frameworks for intercultural learning, who seek to grow personally in this area, and who wish to explore how to cultivate intercultural growth in their students and/or in faculty or staff they mentor.
-GIL scholars will generally have completed IPG or Worldview Workshops or bring some experience in the area of DEI, study away/abroad, community engagement, learning theories, or other related activities.
+GIL scholars will generally have completed IPG or Worldview Workshops or bring relevant experience with study away/abroad, community engagement, student success, learning theories, or other related activities.

-GIL fellows are faculty and staff leaders who already have some experience working with frameworks for intercultural/DEI learning and are committed to making personal growth, fostering intercultural and/or DEI growth in students, mentoring colleagues, and contributing to related knowledge production a central part of their professional efforts.
+GIL fellows are faculty and staff leaders who already have some experience working with frameworks for intercultural learning and are committed to making personal growth, fostering intercultural growth in students, mentoring colleagues, and contributing to related knowledge production a central part of their professional efforts.
 They are prepared to disseminate their work beyond their own department or program.
-GIL fellows will generally have worked with curricular redesign in ELEVATE, held a GIL scholarship, or bring both experience and theoretical knowledge in the area of DEI, study away/abroad, community engagement, theories of learning, etc.
+GIL fellows will generally have completed the Intercultural Pedagogy Grant program, held a GIL scholarship, or bring both experience and theoretical knowledge in the areas such as study away/abroad, community engagement, student success, theories of learning, etc.

 Goal setting